lee-joanne/yakker-backend/README.md

     - Posts are successfully able to be filtered by user feed, user-liked posts, and user posts.
     - Posts are successfully able to be ordered based on number of likes, the number of comments, and when the post like was created at.
     - Posts are able to be liked and unliked, and have the number of likes edited accurately.
+    - All urls are working perfectly.
+Can view all posts when visiting `/post/`.
+Can access specific posts in detail view when adding specific post id to url.

 3. Comment:
     - Users are able to successfully create comments and have the comments attached to the user id and post id.